 - Select colors—keeping culture and color blindness in mind

-You can help in a big way in the custom dashboard development process with your insights on the type of dashboard that suits your needs most.
+You can help in a big way in the custom business dashboard development process with your insights.

 Image 2: Analytics Dashboard Example | Image Source

 Picture this—you want to have a visual representation of revenue growth and profit margins.
 You can use analytics dashboards for such in-depth data insights.